+EVALUATION / FEEDBACK METHODS: Students will be evaluated using the following methods:

-- 1. EValue Clinical Performance Evaluation. - 2.
-Direct observation of clinical and patient care skills by the attending physician and residents.
-Learners will receive verbal feedback on their clinical performances following clinics and surgeries. - 2.
-Completion of a 40-item multiple choice question quiz at the end of the rotation.
-The quiz will be graded and reviewed with the first-year resident in the general ophthalmology clinic. - 3.
-Attendance as documented in a daily log of clinical/surgery/patients seen.
-The daily log will be reviewed by the course director. - 4.
-Adequate screening of 1 patient in general clinic per protocol given as evaluated by the general ophthalmology team.
+2. Direct observation of clinical and patient care skills by the attending physician and residents.
+Learners will receive verbal feedback on their clinical performances following clinics and surgeries.

+2. Completion of a 25-item multiple choice question quiz at the beginning of the rotation and a 20-question quiz at end of rotation to measure progress.

+3. Attendance as documented in a daily log of clinical/surgery/patients seen.
+The daily log will be reviewed by the course director.

+4. Adequate screening of 1 patient in general clinic per protocol given as evaluated by the general ophthalmology team.
 The patient screening preformed will be evaluated by the general ophthalmology clinic team.

-Will students be expected to participate in call?
-YES XI NO man students be expected to put despute in cuit. / VI 1